justinthompson593/EsvApiInterface/README.md

 For example, 1st Corinthians chapter 1, verses 1 through 10 would be `1corinthians1:1-10`.
 Book abbreviations are also acceptable, so `1cor1:10` will work too.
 An acceptable passage query for Genesis chapters 1 through 3 is `Gen1-3`.

+Most calls to `EsvApiInterface` involve a passage query or some reference to one.

 ### Flags